redis-developer/context-engineering-workshop/src/redis_context_course/data/hierarchical/MATH021.md

 **Subtopics**:
 - Equations and Inequalities - Part 1
 - Equations and Inequalities - Part 2
+- Equations and Inequalities - Part 3
+- Equations and Inequalities - Part 4

 **Learning Objectives**:
 - Understand equations and inequalities